aws-samples/aws-sdk-js-v3-workshop/Exercise1/frontend/README.md

   - Just edit and save the files in `packages/frontend/src`, and the browser page will auto-refresh!
 - `yarn build` to create optimized production build (to get file sizes)

+### Clean resources

+- Note: Clean resources after you're done with all activities below, and you want to delete your cloudformation stack.
+- `yarn clean` to delete resources

 ## Activities

 In this section, we're going to update the code to import S3 browser Client in different ways and compare the bundle sizes of the resulting app.